Why did developers migrate Android applications from Java to Kotlin?: Results from the qualitative study

-Fourteen developers mentioned us that they started developing their apps with a learning purpose: they used them to try and test new technologies such as Kotlin.
-(Note that, beyond that purpose, all those apps were published on apps stores such as Google Play).
+Sixteen developers mentioned to us that they started developing their apps with for learning purposes: they generally try and test new technologies such as Kotlin while they develop an app.
+(Note that, beyond that this purpose, as our inclusion criteria indicate (Section \ref{sec:dataset}), all analyzed apps were published on apps stores such as Google Play).

-Thus, those developers migrated Java code to Kotlin while they were learning to program in Kotlin.
+Those developers migrated Java code to Kotlin while they were learning to program in Kotlin.
 One of them told us: \quotes{I migrated my mobile application from Java to Kotlin mainly for learning purposes.
-Even though this project is in production, it is a great playground to stick with the last Android technologies and experiment new tools.
-Kotlin is really great at reducing the amount of boilerplate code!}.
+Even though this project is in production, it is a great playground to stick with the last Android technologies and experiment new tools}.

+This reason is related to developers' \emph{training education and skills} and is discussed by articles in the grey literature, e.g., by \cite{Sommerhoff2020LinkJavaVsKotlin}.